andrew153d/AxisDriver/README.md

 # Messaging #

+- The Axis Driver allows for two message sets to be used.
+On all interfaces, both the json and binary messages may be used interchangebly.
+The JSON messages allow for faster development and ease of use while the binary messages provide a high speed and effecient method of data transmission.
 - All binary messages are made up of a header, body, and footer.
 All json messages have a header and body.

 ## Generic Messages ##